malikinss/online-market/src/controllers/controllerUtils/validations/readme.md

-# Validations Module 📦
+# Validations Directory 📦

 ## Description 📝

-The `validations` module provides a set of utility functions to ensure data integrity and security by validating various fields.
+The `validations` directory provides a set of utility functions to ensure data integrity and security by validating various fields.
 The module includes three main sub-modules:

 -   **checkUniqueness**: Validates the uniqueness of fields like email and phone numbers in the database.